KoenHHH/Home-Assistant-SVG/thermo/thermo_celsius.md

 ## Entity Requirements

-The card expects a standard Home Assistant cover entity with these characteristics:
+The card expects a standard Home Assistant temperature entity with these characteristics:

 | Entity Type | Purpose |
 |-------------|---------|